-The PCM-4896 is an all-in-one multi-media Cyrix MediaGX MMX (abbreviated as GXm) processor based single board computer (SBC) with an integrated audio controller, a PCI Flat Panel controller, a PCI 100Base-Tx Ethernet interface, and one PCI expansion slot.
-With ture Pentium MMX capability, the PCM-4896 achieves outstanding performance that surpasses other SBC in its class.
-In addition, the onboard SSD interface supports M-systems DiskOn-Chip 2000 series, memory capacity from 2 MB to 144 MB.
-This compact (only 5.75"" x 8") unit offers all the functions of a single board industrial computer, but still fits in the space of a CD-ROM drive.
+The PCM-4897 is an all-in-one multi-media Cyrix MediaGX MMX (abbreviated as GXm) processor based single board computer (SBC) with an integrated audio and video controller, a PCI Flat Panel controller, and one PISA expansion slot.
+With ture Pentium MMX capability, the PCM-4897 achieves outstanding performance that surpasses other SBC in its class.
+In addition, the onboard SSD interface supports M-Systems DiskOnChip 2000 series, memory capacity from 2 MB to 144 MB.
+This compact (only 6.378" x 7.87") unit offers all the functions of a single board industrial computer.

-On-board features include four serial ports (three RS-232, one RS-232/422/485), one multi-mode parallel (ECP/EPP/SPP) port, connector for two USB (Universal Serial Bus) ports, a floppy drive controller, and a keyboard/PS/2 mouse interface.
+Onboard features include two serial ports, one multi-mode parallel (ECP/EPP/SPP) port, connector for two USB (Universal Serial Bus) connector, a floppy drive controller, and a keyboard/PS/2 mouse interface.
 The built-in high speed PCI IDE controller supports Ultra DMA/33 mode.
 Up to two IDE devices can be connected, including large hard disks, CD-ROM drives, and tape backup drives, etc.

-The PCM-4896 also features power management to minimize power consumption.
-It complies with the ACPI standard and supports three types of power saving features: Doze mode, Standby mode, and Suspend mode.
+The PCM-4897 also features power management to minimize power consumption.
+It complies with the ACPI standard and supports two types of power saving features: Doze mode, Standby mode.
 In addition, the board's watchdog timer can automatically reset the system or generate an interrupt in case the system stops due to a program bug or EMI.